jeevan-singh/Security-Engineering-Training/07-Cloud-and-Corporate-Security/README.md

 # Cloud and Corporate Security
-As much as the Application and Product Security Engineers would love to think that their work is all encompassing, there are other types of Security Engineers.
-In this training, we will cover the very important roles of a Cloud and Corporate Security Engineers.
-Their roles are critical within an organization and it is important that everyone understands what they do and how they help build up a company's security posture.
+As much as the Application and Product Security Engineers would love to think that their work is all encompassing, there are other careers within Security Engineering.
+In this training, we will cover Cloud and Corporate Security Engineering roles and the type of impact they make within an organization.

 ### Agenda
 * Introduction